mike-ology/Degraded-Global-Figures/README.md

 <p align="center"> <img src="https://github.com/mike-ology/Degraded-Global-Figures/blob/master/Stimuli/Instruction%20Examples/example1.bmp" width="200" height="200">    <img src="https://github.com/mike-ology/Degraded-Global-Figures/blob/master/Stimuli/Instruction%20Examples/example2.bmp" width="200" height="200">    <img src="https://github.com/mike-ology/Degraded-Global-Figures/blob/master/Stimuli/Instruction%20Examples/example3.bmp" width="200" height="200"> </p>

-This scenario creates and presents degraded global images of circles and squares generated from user parameters set in the parameter window.
+This scenario dynamically creates and presents degraded global images of circles and diamonds generated from user parameters set in the parameter window.
 The program was developed with NBS Presentation (version 21.0).
 Consequently, this software and an appropriate license is required to run the experiment.

 The original concept for these images is described in the paper below: